IBM/Ionic-MFP-App/DETAILED.md

 ?
 Save the administrator password for this server?: Yes ?
 Enter the context root of the MobileFirst administration services: mfpadmin ?
 Enter the MobileFirst Server connection timeout in seconds: 30 ?
-Make this server the default?: No
+Make this server the default?: Yes
 Verifying server configuration...
 The following runtimes are currently installed on this server: mfp Server profile 'Cloud-MFP' added successfully.